By David Madrid

 He walked on two long feet, each with three eagle-claw toes.
 His short sinewy arms ended in long sharp fingers.

 The creature is a sight to behold.
 If you encounter a chupacabra, it will scare you, but it will probably flee.
 Traditional chupacabras remain hidden from view.
 They generally avoid people.
+They hunt under cover of darkness.

 This chupacabra was different.
 Everything about him screamed strength and power.
 He was a chupacabra to be reckoned with.
 He was fierce.